Citizen's-arrest powers a ‘disaster waiting to happen’, say retailers and police association

 President of the New Zealand Police Association Steve Watt says putting this level of power on ordinary citizens is an unreasonable expectation.

-“Despite the training that our members [police] receive, they don't get it right all the time either.
+“Despite the training [police] receive, they don't get it right all the time either.
 And yet here we are with a prospective bill before the select committee which puts expectations on members of the public to get it right all the time.

 “It’s an absolute disaster waiting to happen.”

-He says there hasn’t been enough consideration for police resourcing, as a large portion of retail crime doesn’t reach the threshold for priority response.
+He says there hasn’t been enough consideration of police resourcing, as a large portion of retail crime doesn’t reach the threshold for priority response.

 Shut The Front Door retail assistant Nicole Whitfield says the changes won’t have any positive effect on retail crime.

-The current government is pushing to enact the changes before this year’s election, yet there is still a lack of public understanding.
+The Government is pushing to enact the changes before this year’s election.

 Frontline Designer Clothes co-owner Maria Allen says it doesn’t make sense and she wouldn’t feel comfortable physically intervening.